 Pupil Premium Funding

-How do we spend our pupil premium funding?
+How do we plan on spending our pupil premium funding this year?

 - Income Support